HakimiX/docker-infrastructure/README.md

 8. Apply all the Kubernetes resources.
 9. Imperatively set the latest images on each deployment.

-:warning: secrets are created manually in the Google Cloud Shell The Google Cloud Shell needs the following configurations (same as travis `before_install` steps):
+:warning: secrets are created manually in the Google Cloud Shell.

+### Configure Google Cloud Shell
+The Google Cloud Shell needs the following configurations (same as travis `before_install` steps):
 ```shell
 gcloud config set project docker-infrastructure-347509 # set project ID
 $ "Updated property [core/project]"